All Saints' Episcopal Church (Atlanta): History

+In 1963, Ralph McGill joined All Saints' due to the Church's work with poor and disabled members of the community and for the support for the civil rights movement from its pastor at the time, Frank Ross.

 In 2003, the church commissioned a new pipe organ from American-based John-Paul Buzard Pipe Organ Builders, the Opus 29.
 In 2020, American businesswoman and diplomat Anne Cox Chambers's funeral was held at All Saints'.